TomDDG/ZXPicoIF2Lite/README.md

 The joystick circuit is pretty basic, it uses the 4075 OR chip to pull the GND pin of the joystick low when RD, A0, A12 & IORQ are low, high when any of them isn't low.
 This is basically simulating when the Spectrum is reading 67890 on the keyboard.
 If the output from the OR chip is low then if you move the joystick or press fire it grounds one of the data lines, either D0, D1, D2, D3 or D4.
 This creates the correct bit pattern for a IN 0xfe read on the Spectrum.
 Diodes protect the data line so it literally only zeros the bits when they are needed.
 I beleive it is the fact that the ground pin of the joystick isn't constant that autofire circuits don't work.

 ### Version Control
-- v0.2 changes to improve ZXC compatibility, added zxcOn true/false ** Latest Version
+- v0.2 changes to improve ZXC compatibility ** Latest Version
 - v0.1 initial release taken form PicoIF2ROM but with interrupt driven user button

 ## Usage
 Usage is very simple.
 On every cold boot the Interface will be off meaning the Spectrum will boot as if nothing attached.
 To activate the interface press and hold the user button for >1second, the Spectrum will now boot into the ROM Explorer.
 If you just want to reset the Spectrum just press the user button and do not hold down.
 The ROM Explorer is very easy to use and is in the style of a standard File Explorer.
 User the cursor/arrow keys to navigate the ROMs and enter to select one.
-ROMs with icons to the right hand side indicate they will launch with ZXC compatibility.
+ROMs with icons to the right hand side indicate they will launch with ZXC2 compatibility.
 More details of the ROM Explorer can be found below.

 ## Building an Interface
 I've provided everything you need to build your own Interface below, including the Gerbers for getting the PCBs made.
 I've also provided all the code so you can add your own ROMs and compile the necessary files to load onto the Pico.
 For details on how to set-up a build environment please refer to the [Raspberry Pico SDK documentation](https://www.raspberrypi.com/documentation/pico-sdk/)